What is a Health Reimbursement Arrangement (HRA)?

 Is my family eligible to enroll in an HRA?

 It depends.
-Typically, an HRA is offered as a reimbursement account to cover healthcare expenses incurred by your or your family members covered under the employer's insurance plan.
+Typically, an HRA is offered is a reimbursement account to cover health care expenses incurred by your or yoru family members covered under the employer's insurance plan.
 Check with your employer's benefit department for more details.

 How do I contribute money to my HRA?